missingno15/ruby-twitter-bot/README.md

 Running the Bot
 ================

+Install the Twitter gem if you haven't already

+``
+gem install ruby
+``

 Get your Twitter Keys for your bot application from https://dev.twitter.com/ Substitute the placeholder text in the config.yaml file with your keys.